DreamHost vs SiteGround WordPress Hosting Comparison – Is It Worth Paying Extra?

 In case you want to know more about the shared hosting plans from DreamHost and SiteGround, here’s an overview of their main details:

 - Website caching: The DreamHost and SiteGround shared plans use the OPcache engine for caching websites that use PHP, including WordPress websites.
 The SiteGround shared plans also use Memcached to improve website performance.
-DreamHost recommend the popular WP Super Cache plugin, while SiteGround has its own SG Optimizer WordPress plugin that lets you cache and optimize your site in many different ways.
+DreamHost recommend the popular WP Super Cache plugin, while SiteGround have their own SG Optimizer WordPress plugin that lets you cache and optimize your site in many different ways.

 - HTTP/2.0: HTTP/2.0 is automatically enabled on the DreamHost and SiteGround shared plans.